wp-plugins/better-wp-security/readme.txt

 * First alpha release including simple feature set.

 == Upgrade Notice ==

+= 4.3.2 =
+Version 4.3.2 adds malware scheduling and other features as well as numerous minor bugfixes and enhancements.
+It is recommended for all users.

 = 4.2.15 =
 Version 4.2.15 delivers fixes for minor bugs experienced by some users.